Funmi Martins friend renovates her grave after 19 years, calls out Mide Martins

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-The woman revealed that she was moved to tears River the deplorable state of her friend's grave and she went back to the united states shortly after.
+The woman revealed that she was moved to tears over the deplorable state of her friend's grave and she went back to the United States shortly after.

-She address people who though it wasn't necessary and revealed that she could not wait for Mide Martins who only had plans to renovate the grave on her mother's 20th anniversary in 2022.
+She addressed people who thought it wasn't necessary and revealed that she could not wait for Mide Martins who only had plans to renovate the grave on her mother's 20th anniversary in 2022.

 Watch the video below: